by Ned Hayes

 Colgan formed the Capital City Chorus with a core group of volunteers after Olympia Choral Society, led by Terry Shaw, ceased performances in 2017.
 Today, the Capital City Chorus numbers over 90 singers in two ensembles.

-WHAT: Christmas with the Chorus, holiday concert by The Capital City Chorus
+Christmas with the Chorus, holiday concert by The Capital City Chorus